CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 </cms:pages>
 </cms:if>
 ```
 If one is found, the inputted coupon is valid.
 Now comes the important technique.
 As we know, it is '*cart\_ex.php*' that does all the calculations for discounts and shipping.
 We provide '*cart\_ex.php*' all the coupon data we fetched via cms:pages by using '**session variables**' (these variables can be accessed site-wide.
-The shopping cart itself is internally implemented as a session variable).<br/>
+The shopping cart itself is internally implemented as a session variable).
 Note the last statement '__*pp\_refresh\_cart*__'.
-By refreshing the cart, we make '*cart\_ex.php*' redo all the calculations (which now will take into account the coupon data we provided)<br/>
+By refreshing the cart, we make '*cart\_ex.php*' redo all the calculations (which now will take into account the coupon data we provided)

 ```
 <cms:if k_success >